liagha/matchete/README.md

 - **Conditional Thresholds**: Apply dynamic thresholds based on query properties.
 - **Metric Groups**: Organize metrics for advanced strategies like fallback chains.

-See `multiple_metrics.rs` for an example of complex configurations.
+See `multimetrics.rs` for an example of complex configurations.

 ## Contributing